Options for Making Rent Affordable

-Roommate income: If you have a roommate to share expenses with, it can be more affordable to have your own place.
-As long as your roommate does not pay more than ½ of the rent/mortgage, utilities and food costs, their contribution to household expenses will not be considered income and therefore won’t affect your SSI benefits.
+If you own a home and have a roommate to share expenses with, it can be more affordable.
+As long as your roommate does not pay more than half of the mortgage, utilities and food costs, their contribution to household expenses will not be considered income and therefore won’t affect your SSI benefits.

 Types of Rent Subsidy Programs